d-ries/linux-essentials/xx_additional_exercises/file_globbing/100_solutions.md

 ## Task 7
-Show all files and directories ending with “.conf” found in the folder “/etc”
+Show all files and directories ending with ".conf" found in the folder "/etc"

 <br/>![](images/2022-08-15-15-07-51.png)

 ## Task 8
-Show all files and directories ending with “.d” found in the folder “/etc”, do not show the contents of these directories
+Show all files and directories ending with ".d" found in the folder "/etc", do not show the contents of these directories

 <br/>![](images/2022-08-15-15-08-11.png)

 ## Task 9
-Show all files and directories from the folder “/etc” that have “sh” somewhere in their name
+Show all files and directories from the folder "/etc" that have "sh" somewhere in their name

 <br/>![](images/2022-08-15-15-08-28.png)

 ## Task 10
-Show all files and directories from the folder “/etc”  with just 10 characters in their name, do not show the contents of the found folders.
+Show all files and directories from the folder "/etc"  with just 10 characters in their name, do not show the contents of the found folders.

 <br/>![](images/2022-08-15-15-08-56.png)

 ## Task 11
-Search in the “/etc” folder for a file that has “os” in its name followed by “release” somewhere.
+Search in the "/etc" folder for a file that has "os" in its name followed by "release" somewhere.
 Show the contents of this file.

 <br/>![](images/2022-08-15-15-09-08.png)